Optimization profiles

 - Clipping images to their visible parts

-- Compressing uncompressed images, e.g. with a lossless compression type
+- Compressing uncompressed images, for example, with a lossless compression type

 - Collapsing redundant objects